Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/s3-opcp-limitations/guide.en-gb.md

 #### Encryption

-- **Current status** : encryption at rest is not supported in OPCP.
+- **Current status**: Encryption at rest is not supported in OPCP.
-- **Supported encryption** : client-side encryption (SSeC) is available, allowing users to encrypt their data before sending it to the Object Storage service.
+- **Supported encryption**: Client-side encryption (SSeC) is available, allowing users to encrypt their data before sending it to the Object Storage service.

 #### Versioning

 - **Current status** : versioning is supported by the API, allowing the management of multiple versions of an object in a bucket.
 - A more comprehensive versioning integration will be proposed in future API updates.

 ### User policies (unavailable)

-- **Overview** : *user policies* can theoretically control access, but they do not affect the OPCP model.
+- **Overview**: *User policies* can theoretically control access, but they do not affect the OPCP model.
-- **Impact** : all access keys of a project have unlimited access to all OPCP buckets, which may not meet certain security requirements.
+- **Impact**: All access keys of a project have unlimited access to all OPCP buckets, which may not meet certain security requirements.

 Improvements for user policy management are planned for future updates.